mjb3/DPOMPs.jl/docs/src/models.md

 ```

 #### SI model
-The susceptible-infectious model is the simplest conceptual example; two states and only one type event.
+The susceptible-infectious model is the simplest conceptual example of this class of model; two states and only one type of event.

 ```@raw html
 <img src="https://raw.githubusercontent.com/mjb3/DPOMPs.jl/master/docs/img/si.png" alt="SI model" style="height: 80px;"/>